2006–07 FA Premier League: Goalkeeper scores

 On 17 March 2007, Tottenham Hotspur goalkeeper Paul Robinson scored against Watford from an 83-yard free kick, which bounced over his England teammate Ben Foster, who was in goal for the Hornets, leading Spurs to a 3–1 win at White Hart Lane.
 This was the third goal scored by a goalkeeper in Premiership history.
 The other two were scored by Peter Schmeichel, for Aston Villa against Everton on 21 October 2001, and Brad Friedel, for Blackburn Rovers against Charlton Athletic on 21 February 2004.
 In those two cases, the teams they played for lost.
 Robinson became the first keeper to score for the winning team in a Premiership match.

 Relegation controversy

 West Ham escaped relegation on the final day of the season with a 1–0 win over Manchester United, with Carlos Tevez scoring the winner.
 Sheffield United were relegated, along with Charlton and Watford.
 Tevez was subsequently found to have been ineligible to play, as he was not owned by West Ham, but by a third party.
 Sheffield United sued to keep their Premier League status and, when that failed, went to an FA arbitration panel seeking up to £30m compensation.
 The arbitration panel found in favour of Sheffield United.
-The two clubs subsequently settled out of court for an undisclosed sum.
+The two clubs subsequently settled out of court for an undisclosed sum, while West Ham were fined £5.5 million by the Premier League.